NadavIs56/AI_Technology_Resources_Hub/README.md

-#  <p align ="center" height="40px" width="40px"> AI Technology Resources Hub </p>
+#  <p align ="center" height="40px" width="40px"> 🤖 AI Technology Resources Hub 🚀 </p>
-##  <p align ="center" height="40px" width="40px"> Welcome to the AI Technology Resource Repository!
-This repository is dedicated to gathering and organizing open-source code and resources related to various AI technologies, including deep fakes, AI art, face swapping, and more.
+##  <p align ="center" height="40px" width="40px"> Welcome to the AI Technology Resource Repository! 📚 <br> This repository is dedicated to gathering and organizing open-source code and resources related to various AI technologies, including deep fakes, AI art, face swapping, and more.
 Our goal is to provide a comprehensive and easily accessible library for researchers, developers, and enthusiasts in the field of AI. </p>

 ##  <p align ="center" height="40px" width="40px"> 🚧 Repository Under Development 🚧 </p>